mozilla-ai/lumigator/docs/source/get-started/ui-guide.md

 ## Upload a Dataset
 The main purpose of Lumigator is to help you select a model that works well for your particular data.
 It does this by evaluating multiple models on a sample of your data: your dataset.

-The first step is to upload that dataset.
+The first step is to upload your dataset.
 This can be done by clicking on the **Provide Dataset** button in the **Datasets** section.
 This will open a dialog box where you can select the dataset file to be uploaded from your local machine.
 The dataset file should be in `csv` format with columns examples and (optionally) ground_truth.

 ![Datasets Page](../../assets/ui_guide_steps/datasets_page.png)